 Be sure that your return and W-2 forms show the correct SSN or ITIN.
-An error in your SSN or ITIN will delay your refund.
+Errors will delay any refund.

 Amended Return

 You can use this form as an original return or an amended return.

 If you're filing this form as an amended return, check the box at the top of the form.
 Enter the number from the following list that best describes your reason for amending.